gnaneswara9/Elevator-rescue-alerting-system-using-PIR-passive-infrared-sensor/README.md

 Enjoy using the project!

+## Credits

-This project was a part of the course,Embedded Systems in winter 2023, at IIT Bhilai.
+This project was a part of the course, **Embedded Systems** in Winter 2023, at IIT Bhilai.
 Dr. Santosh Biswas was the course instructor and Project supervisor.

-It was a group Project.
-members:
+**Group Members:**
-Naga Sai;
+- Naga Sai
-Sai Charan;
+- Sai Charan
-Hemanth kumar;
+- Hemanth Kumar
-Gnaneswara Reddy;
+- Gnaneswara Reddy

-Entire information about the project is available in the Project Report.